-Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the person in charge of a small unmanned aircraft can generally be considered to be:
+Due to the large number of possible circumstances, the CAA can only give general guidelines, however a person or people under the control of the SUA operator or remote pilot of a small unmanned aircraft can generally be considered to be:

-Spectators or other people gathered for sports or other mass public events that have not been specifically established for the purpose of the drone operation are generally not regarded as being 'under the control of the drone operator'.
+Spectators or other people gathered for sports or other mass public events that have not been specifically established for the purpose of the drone operation are generally not regarded as being 'under the control of the SUA operator or remote pilot'.

-In principle, someone who is under the control of the drone operator at a mass public event must be able to:
+In principle, someone who is under the control of the SUA operator or remote pilot at a mass public event must be able to:

 Permission has occasionally been granted for drone flights at public events by special arrangement.
 These permissions have been extremely limited and usually involve a segregated take-off site with the drone operating only vertically within strict lateral limits.
 There is no allowance for direct over-flight of persons in these circumstances.